NBA's Kanter: Turkey canceled my passport

 - Kanter blames Turkey's President and compares him to Hitler

-(CNN)Turkish NBA player Enes Kanter was stopped at an airport in Romania on Saturday after his travel documents were canceled by his government.
+(CNN)Turkish NBA player Enes Kanter said he was stopped at an airport in Romania on Saturday after his travel documents were canceled by his government.

-The Oklahoma City Thunder center tweeted a video saying he was being held by police at the airport, but a Romanian border police spokesman said he was never detained and was free to move about the airport, until he left on a flight for London.
+The Oklahoma City Thunder center tweeted a video saying he was being held by police at the airport.

 "They said (Turkey's embassy) canceled my passport.
-They've been holding us here for hours," he says, panning over to two men in white shirts, "by these two police."
+They've been holding us here for hours," Kanter says in his video, panning over to two men in white shirts, "by these two police."

+A Romanian border police spokesman confirmed Kanter had been stopped but said the basketball player was never detained and had been free to move about the airport, until he left on a flight for London.

+He arrived Sunday in New York, according to his verified Twitter account.

 "(Erdogan) is a bad, bad man," Kanter says on the video.
 "He's a dictator and the Hitler of our century."

-Turkish state media outlet Anadolu said Kanter is a supporter of cleric Fethullah Gulen, an Erdogan opponent who now lives in Pennsylvania.
-Anadolu's report did not include comment from the Turkish government.

-CNN reached out to officials Saturday afternoon, which was early Sunday in Turkey, but has not yet received comment.
+CNN reached out to Turkish officials Saturday afternoon, which was early Sunday in Turkey, but has not yet received comment.

 Kanter later tweeted that he was doing well and would speak to the media in New York on Sunday.